all-of-us/pyclient/py/README.md

 Name | Required? | Description
 ---- | --------- | -----------
 `request` | Yes | A [MaterializeCohortRequest](#materializecohortrequest) indicating what cohort to materialize, what filtering and ordering criteria to apply, what fields to retrieve, and what pagination token to use (for subsequent requests.)
+`debug` | No | True if you want to see debugging output for the API requests used to materialize the cohort; defaults to False.

 ### MaterializeCohortRequest